lutasam/File-Scheduler/README.md

 It was prepared by Tyler Bletsch at Duke University, 2020-07-30.
 It is based on the original bbfs dated 2018-02-04.

-Before running this program, make sure you create the mountdir.
+Before running this program, make sure you create the mount & rootdir.

 # Step 1 Install Amazon C++ SDK and other environment
 compile the source code and install it.
 Follow this link: https://docs.aws.amazon.com/sdk-for-cpp/v1/developer-guide/setup-linux.html